autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 )
 ts_dataframe = TimeSeriesDataFrame.from_data_frame(
     df,
-    id_column="name",  # name of the column with unique ID of each time series timestamp_column="Date",  # name of the column with timestamps of observations )
+    id_column="M4id",  # name of the column with unique ID of each time series timestamp_column="Date",  # name of the column with timestamps of observations )

 # Create & fit the predictor
 predictor = TimeSeriesPredictor(
-    path="autogluon-covidforecast",  # models will be saved in this folder target="ConfirmedCases",  # name of the column with time series values prediction_length=7,  # number of steps into the future to predict eval_metric="MAPE",  # other options: "MASE", "sMAPE", "mean_wQuantileLoss" ) predictor.fit(
+    path="autogluon-forecast",  # models will be saved in this folder target="ConfirmedCases",  # name of the column with time series values prediction_length=7,  # number of steps into the future to predict eval_metric="MAPE",  # other options: "MASE", "sMAPE", "mean_wQuantileLoss", "MSE", "RMSE" ) predictor.fit(
     train_data=ts_dataframe,
-    presets="fast_training",  # other options: "medium_quality", "best_quality"
+    presets="fast_training",  # other options: "medium_quality", "high_quality", "best_quality"
 )

 # Generate the forecasts